-Download a PDF that contains summaries and recommended uses of each of the University-supported technology tools.
+Download a PDF that contains summaries and recommended uses of each of the University-supported Technology Tools pdf.

 Hoonuit provides students, faculty, and staff access to the highest quality technology training and support resources available.
 Available 24/7 from campus or home, Hoonuit creates flexible learning opportunities that make it easy for learners to embrace technology and develop academic skills for success at school, at work, and in life.